codesungrape/Motivation-Station/README.md

 Developed locally on my computer

-I would like to build this out into
+I would like to build this out into a fully fucntional website with html and css.